mattbierner/khepri/README.md

 #### Ellipsis Pattern
 Currently used only for annotation to represent a variable number of arguments.
-It should only be used as the last pattern in a parameter list as future use of Ellipsis may change but will not effect this current use.
+It should only be used as the last pattern in a parameter list as future use of Ellipsis may change but will not effect this use.

     var l = \a, ... -> [a, arguments];